Acapulco H.E.A.T.: Season 1 (1993–94)

 The first season was produced for syndication in the United States for the 1993–94 television season.

 Season 2 (1998–99)

 The second season was produced in 1996 for European distribution and airing in 1997, but was not syndicated in the United States until the 1998–99 television season.
 The dates listed below are the U.S. airdates.

 Home media

 Mill Creek Entertainment released the entire series on DVD in Region 1 in 2006.
 On May 6, 2008, Mill Creek Entertainment released Acapulco H.E.A.T.- The Complete series, an 11-disc boxset featuring all 48 episodes of the series.

 As of 2010, these releases have been discontinued and are out of print.
-As of 2014, all episodes from season 1 can be watched on YouTube, at the Keller Entertainment Group official Acapulco H.E.A.T. channel.
+As of 2014, all episodes from season 1 could be watched on YouTube, at the Keller Entertainment Group official Acapulco H.E.A.T. channel, before as of 2021, being available for streaming.

 As of July 2021, the show is airing on a United States digital channel American Classic Entertainment, otherwise known as Ace.